katalon-studio-samples/katalon-selenium-migration-sample/README.md

 # Introduction

 This project demonstrates how katalon studio helps users to use their existing selenium based project into Katalon Studio.
-Katalon support Selenium TestNG and Selenium Based farmework both.
+Katalon supports Selenium TestNG and Selenium Based framework both.

-# Requriments
+# Requirements

 * Katalon Studio
 * Basic understanding of Junit and TestNG